 Next, figure out how you want to divide those drinks among wine, beer, and liquor.
 An easy way is to just allocate a third of the total number of drinks to each type.

 Once you've done that, all that is left is knowing how many drinks are in each bottle size.
+(You may also want to know the alcohol content in each if you know what your friends can handle when it comes to alcoholic beverages.)

 Many people will say that a bottle of wine has 4 glasses, but that's simply not true.
 If you're pouring glasses with standard measurement, a 750-ml bottle of wine actually contains 5 servings.